For the third year in a row, American legislators defy the Air Force’s recommendation to retire the A-10 jet.

 Israel’s latest air war in Gaza will probably end just like the previous two did: in a tenuous ceasefire.

-Hundreds of militants sweep into Mosul, capturing police stations and military checkpoints as Iraqi troops flee their positions.
+Militants sweep into Mosul, capturing police stations and military checkpoints as Iraqi troops flee their positions.

 Nouri al-Maliki is almost certain to remain in power, even if it takes months of political bickering.